 - Radio simulcasts.
 Will you be joining friends and family to watch the games in a public place?
 Check to see if the station is simulcast on a local radio station.
 If so, you may be able to listen to the Games on a portable radio.
 Check with your audiologist or hearing aid center to see if your aids have accessories that interact with other electronic devices, such as radios, televisions and MP3 players.

-- Assisted Listening Devices.
-Another option for listening to the Olympics in a public place is by using an assisted listening device (ALD).
+- Assistive Listening Devices.
+Another option for listening to the Olympics in a public place is by using an assistive listening device (ALD).
 These devices work with the public address system to deliver the sound from the announcer's microphone to your special earphones provided by the facility.
 ALDs can help isolate the sound you want to hear, while reducing the amount of background noise.
 Check with the stadium or convention center you'll be attending to see if they offer ALDs for the event you'll be attending.